Sourdough Cinnamon Roll Focaccia Bread Recipe

 - Sugar

-How to Make Sourdough Focaccia Bread
+How to Make Cinnamon Focaccia Bread

-Mixing the Dough
+Mix the Dough

-Mix the sourdough focaccia dough by adding the active sourdough starter, warm water, sugar, and salt to a large mixing bowl.
-Use a Danish dough whisk to stir lightly, breaking up the starter into the water and distributing the salt and sugar.
-Next, add in the bread flour and mix until it’s completely incorporated.
+Use a Danish dough whisk to break up the starter in the water and distribute the salt and sugar.
+Next, add the bread flour and mix until it’s completely incorporated.

 Bulk Rise